TimurDTA/fountainpenfetch/README.md

 # fountainpenfetch
 A minimal and fast system information script written in bash
- | Copy "fpfetch" file to "/usr/bin/" directory to install.
+ | make it executable with "chmod +x fpfetch" and copy "fpfetch" file to "/usr/bin/" directory to install.